 Next I met Shannon Towan from Music With Memories.
 It was good to chat with him because we have a lot in common: he used to be a drummer and became a DJ six years ago.
 Genuinely funny bloke, and I hope to work with him at a show some time soon.

 Towards the end of the night I spoke to Jon from wedding car hire company Mustangs in Black.
 After admitting that, like myself, he was a bit overwhelmed by face-to-face networking, we got talking about his well-established business, which now operates out of both Melbourne and Sydney.
 Mustangs in Black has a tremendous social media presence.
 Jon told me that the secret was to get someone else to do it for him.
-My day-job involves doing digital marketing for other businesses, and I loathe doing my own marketing (I guess it’s like being a celebrant at your own wedding), so his suggestion was enticing, and I plan to investigate it further (anyone looking for a job?)
+My day-job involves doing digital marketing for other businesses, and I loathe doing my own marketing (I guess it’s like playing at your own wedding), so his suggestion was enticing, and I plan to investigate it further.
 Jon gives all his drivers cameras and gets them to take shots while they’re out on the road; they capture interesting and expressive shots that pro photographers would usually miss.
 His clients are, of course, stoked.
 An excellent example of value-adding, and the photos also help market his business.
-It must be said though that businesses like Jon’s are made for Instagram; the rest of us have to try a little bit harder!
+It must be said though that businesses like Jon’s with their beautiful props are made for Instagram; the rest of us have to try a little bit harder!

 All-in-all I’m glad I attended the event, and look forward to the next one.